Evolution of Hawaiian volcanoes: Coral atoll stage

 Eventually, erosion and subsidence break the volcano down to sea level.
 At this point, the volcano becomes an atoll, with a ring of coral and sand islands surrounding a lagoon.
 All the Hawaiian islands west of the Gardner Pinnacles in the Northwestern Hawaiian Islands are in this stage.

 Atolls are the product of the growth of tropical marine organisms, so this island type is only found in warm tropical waters.
 Eventually, the Pacific Plate carries the volcanic atoll into waters too cold for these marine organisms to maintain a coral reef by growth.
 Volcanic islands located beyond the warm water temperature requirements of reef-building organisms become seamounts as they subside and are eroded away at the surface.
 An island that is located where the ocean water temperatures are just sufficiently warm for upward reef growth to keep pace with the rate of subsidence is said to be at the Darwin point.
 Islands in more northerly latitudes evolve towards seamounts or guyots; islands closer to the equator evolve towards atolls (see Kure Atoll).

-Guyot stage
+Guyot stage and destruction phase

 After the reef dies, the volcano subsides or erodes below sea level and becomes a coral-capped seamount.
 These flat-topped seamounts are called guyots.
-Most, if not all, the volcanoes west of Kure Atoll as well as most, if not all, the volcanoes in the Emperor Seamount chain are guyots or seamounts.
+Most, if not all, of the volcanoes west of Kure Atoll, as well as most, if not all, of the volcanoes in the Emperor Seamount chain, are guyots or seamounts.
+Eventually the guyot will be taken to a subduction plate where it will be destroyed like Meiji Seamount in a few million years.